Your most important question

 The more answers you get, the more questions you’ll want to ask.

-By the way, you can expect that, as your coach, I’ll also be another gadfly.
+You can expect that, as your coach, I’ll also be your new gadfly.

 You always have 12 choices.